Catherine22/WebServices/README.md

 Your server returns 304 when it's okay to use the cache you've stored or you might get 200 with new resources.

+- Download and cache images

+1. Download a url list.
+2. Check internal or external storage of the device and if the image has had cache, skip step 3 and show it.
+3. Download each image from the list and try to cache it.
+4. Show images whatever it has been cached.

+Here is the example: [P04_Gallery], [ShortCardRVAdapter]

 - WebView cache